M1lkshake/selfbotxd/README.md

 If you consent and accept to these rules, you may proceed with using my self-bot.

 To setup this bot, you need to run setup.bat.
 All this program does is download the required libraries ((You NEED node.js for this.)) to make sure that this program will work.
+After that, you will need to run the newly created file run.bat, and it should load up the bot perfectly fine.

+If you are a console kind of person, you can navigate to the install folder and execute "node self.js".